This article makes a case for having a vacation policy that is simple, sane and standard across the organization.

 The data on these open-ended vacation policies is not yet conclusive, but initial data indicates that they have two potential drawbacks: 1.
 They result in employees taking less vacation time, and 2.
 They cause employees to keep working during their “vacations”, which defeats the purpose and benefits of vacations.

-For these reasons, I recommend this 25 vacations days per calendar year policy over open-ended policies that may backfire.
+For these reasons, I recommend this 25 vacation days per calendar year policy over so called “unlimited” policies.

 A clear, consistent and complete vacation policy like this is likely to lower administrative costs, make employees happier and increase productivity.
 It is also likely to make the company more attractive to potential hires and improve retention.